PsyGenix/Baremetal/README.md

 # Start
 Okie dokie! we're off to the races then; my initial exposure to the topic at hand began at this article: https://create.arduino.cc/projecthub/milanistef/introduction-to-bare-metal-programming-in-arduino-uno-f3e2b4
 I highly reccomend reading it as it does provide a lot of valuable information.However, it left me with more questions than answers!
+Not to mention my confusion at the syntax being the first time I saw bitwise operators in use.

+#Operators
+| - or
+& - and
+^ - XOR (Exclusive or)
+~ - Complement operator (inversion)
+Visit >> For a comprehensive understanding : https://www.programiz.com/c-programming/bitwise-operators